 - A footer menu provides additional external links allowing prospects to leave without converting.

-Too many advertisers waste ad clicks and budget by focusing all their attention on ads and ignoring the post-click experience.
+Too many advertisers waste ad clicks and budget by focusing all their attention on ads and ignoring the post-click landing page.
 In politics, especially, it goes even deeper than that.
 By failing to tell the same story narrative across both, you could miss your opportunity to influence people to act in a way that could impact future events.

 See the Instapage Enterprise Plan in Action.